FV Gaul: 2004 inquiry

 On 17 December 2004 the RFI concluded that these open chutes, doors and hatches had compromised the ship's watertight integrity and, combined with a following (and as already noted) heavy sea led to flooding on the factory deck.
 The RFI also postulated that an attempted emergency manoeuvre by the Gaul's officer of the watch (a perfectly logical move to try to turn 'into the sea') caused 100 tonnes of floodwater to surge across to the starboard side of the ship leading to capsize and a catastrophic loss of stability.
 Further flooding then took place through open doors, chutes and hatches until the Gaul lost her reserves of buoyancy, she then sank very rapidly, stern first.

 The report of the RFI dismissed the notion that Gaul was involved in espionage or that she was in a collision.
 It found that she was not fishing at the time of her loss, which indicated that no snagging (of the nets) could have occurred.
+Regarding espionage, Commander Clark RN told the inquiry that: "Skippers, radio officers and Mates of trawlers were involved in the low level observation and photography of Soviet vessels and aircraft and passive listening.
+This was on both a voluntary and an opportunity basis.
+General records and press cuttings on file indicate that some 30 to 40 Skippers were involved in the 1960s when this activity was at its peak.
+No records of trawler personnel involved in this activity exist in MOD files....However this type of intelligence gathering declined in the early 1970s.
+I have seen nothing to indicate that the crew of the FV GAUL were involved in this type of activity."

+After reviewing this and other evidence relating to claims of espionage, the Commissioner for Wrecks Mr Justice Steel stated: "Whilst we can understand the belief that GAUL or some members of her crew might have been engaged in spying and the scepticism exhibited to all assurances to the contrary, we are convinced that the suspicions are misplaced".

-In the immediate wake of the report, relatives of the crew said they were not satisfied and claimed that the "truth was still to be told".
+However, In the immediate aftermath of the report, families of the dead crewmen said that they fear they will never find out the truth behind what caused the sinking.

 Memorial service

 In February 2014, a memorial service was held on St. Andrew's Quay, Hull, to mark the 40th anniversary of the loss of the Gaul.

+In 2024 there will be a multitude of different events held in Hull, from 8 to 15 February, in commemoration of the 50th Anniversary of The Gaul.